Make your funeral wishes known and record them for FREE with My Perfect Send-off.

 You can also say who you want to take care of your digital affairs.

-To make sure your instructions are followed, your digital wishes should be added to your Will.
-So, if you’re yet to make a Will, now could be a good time to get that sorted.
+To make sure your instructions are followed, your digital wishes should be added to your will.
+So, if you’re yet to make a will, now could be a good time to get that sorted.

 Other reasons you may want to record your digital wishes are: